appetrosyan/CosmoChord/README.rst

 - Set-up the environment variables.
 An example profile for ``bash`` is given in ``bin/clik_profile.sh``.
 To avoid frustration, you may wish to source the profile at login, e.g. by adding ``source $(pwd)/bin/clik_profile.sh`` to your ``.bashrc``.

+- Return to the CosmoChord's root directory: ``cd ../../..``.

-- untar the baseline data
+- Unpack the baseline data

 .. code:: bash